amundo/cardsorter/README.md

-need a stupid simple jquery tool for doing card sorting.

-[add card]

-creates a draggable div

-that's it.
+A little jquery tool for creating and dragging around "sticky notes".